AIAlchemy23/HR-ANALYTITICS-DASHBOARD-USING-ADVANCE-EXCEL/README.md

 It provides essential information about the project, its purpose, and instructions on how to use it.
-B elow is an example README file for an HR Analytics Excel Dashboard:
+Below is an example OF HR Analytics Excel Dashboard:

 ---